Chia-Network/chia-docs/docs/01introduction/chia-system-overview.md

 TODO: add image

-Chia is a peer to peer (P2P) system just like Bitcoin or Bittorrent, which processes payments, transactions, and programs created by the use's of the system.
+Chia is a peer to peer (P2P) system just like Bitcoin or Bittorrent, which processes payments, transactions, and programs created by the use of the system.
 The network is composed of hundreds of thousands of nodes, which store the history of the blockchain, and propagate transactions to each other.
 Each transaction spends at least one coin.
 A coin in Chia is an object which has an ID (coin ID), a parent coin ID, an associated amount, and a chialisp program called a puzzle.
 The puzzle must be provided with an appropriate solution in order to be spent.